Pink Eye Treatment at Our Prudhomme Vision in South Windsor, Connecticut

 “Pink eye” is a common term for a medical condition called conjunctivitis.
 There are several types of pink eye, and the more contagious versions tend to be spread around schools, daycares, and other professions that interact with lots of children.
-Here at Prudhomme Vision in Manchester, we treat patients with pink eye regularly.
+Here at Prudhomme Vision in South Windsor, we treat patients with pink eye regularly.

 What is Pink Eye?